linked-art/linked.art/docs/model/vocab/required/index.md

 ### Display Name

+The URI for Display Name is: [http://vocab.getty.edu/aat/300404669](http://vocab.getty.edu/aat/300404669)

 A name to use when displaying the node which has the associated name.
 For Statements, this is typically used by interfaces as the label for the statement.
-For TimeSpans or other structured data, it is used in place of the structured data.
+For [TimeSpans](/model/base/#time-span-details) or other structured data, it is used in place of the structured data.

 Example 1: